ya55en/git-goodies/README.md

 ## Tests

+You probably don't need to do this (unless you want to make changes to the code and possibly submit a pull request).
+Still, if you need or want to, read further.

 To be able to build and run the tests, you need ``CUnit`` development package installed on your system.

 On Debian/Ubuntu this can be done with: